enriques17/cs445/README.md

 # Reverse ssh tunneler with RaspberryPi

-Convert a Raspberry Pi B+ into a reverse ssh tunnler that will automatically connect to a host server via ssh.
+Convert a Raspberry Pi B+ into a reverse ssh tunneler that will automatically connect to a host server via ssh.
 This allows full access to the network the Pi is connected to, via ethernet, from the host server without entering a password.
 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
 See deployment for notes on how to deploy the project on a live system.